qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-6.md

 > - Change the default theme.
 > - Change the look of a built-in widget

-Lets get started with the first one:
+Let's get started with the first one:

 ## Style the widget we created for showing tweets